OxNinja/blog/bggp3/index.md

 If you want to follow my journey in the real events timeline, [click here](#struggles-or-real-history).
 {{< /admonition >}}

-Looking by curiosity what are all the known JavaScript engines (and there are a lot of them), one caught my attention: REDACTED.
+Looking by curiosity what are all the known JavaScript engines (and there are a lot of them), one caught my attention: [Espruino](https://github.com/espruino/espruino).

 I thought this project was in the spirit of the minimalism, and thus wanted to see if it was enough to avoid crashes.

+Especialy design for embeeded devices and IoT, still maintained after more than 7 years, this project was a good practice for fuzzing.

 ## Intrumentation